erdeneryesil/NeuralNetworkCore/NeuralNetworkMnist/README.md

 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/6bc0b015-98fb-4b85-9daf-dec5916e5367" width="800"/>
 </p>

-Let's enter the location of <b>trainMnist</b> file, which contains the samples we will use to test our artificial neural network, and the number 60000 since we want to use all the samples in this file.
+Let's enter the location of file <b>trainMnist</b>, which contains the samples we will use to test our artificial neural network, and the number 60000 since we want to use all the samples in this file.

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/ab01b1e2-138e-4399-b39d-833dc1f06fc9" width="800"/>